benchristel/refactoring-workshop/cli-client/README.md

 ## More APIs

-Python developers are pleased that they can now access cabbages, but they want more!
+App developers are pleased that they can now access cabbages, but they want more!
 Your PM hands you the following list of nonsensical commands that your library must wrap, with a promise that many, many more are coming.